TylerSw1ft/Helpful-computer-wiki/Useful-Links.md

 shopt -s histappend
 ```

-To customize your root shells, exit `/root/.bash_profile` (create it if it doesn't exist) and `/root/.bashrc` in the same manner.
+To customize your root shells, repeat the same process for `/root/.bash_profile` (create it if it doesn't exist) and `/root/.bashrc`.

 Log out and login again (via SSH or locally) to force your changes to take effect and test them.